tinymce/tinymce-docs/enterprise/tiny-comments.md

 ## Tiny Comments 1.0 Demo

 In this example, the features in Tiny Comments 1.0 are highlighted, including adding a comment, replying to a comment, and deleting a comment.
-For more information on the other Tiny Comments configuration options, see the [docs]({{ site.baseurl }}/plugins/comments/comments_1.0).
+For more information on the other Comments 1.0 configuration options, see the [docs]({{ site.baseurl }}/plugins/comments/comments_1.0).

 {% include codepen.html id="pOzxJw" %}

 ## Tiny Comments 2.0 Demo

 In this example, the features in Tiny Comments 2.0 are highlighted, including adding a comment, replying to a comment, and deleting a comment.
-For more information on the other Tiny Comments configuration options, see the [docs]({{ site.baseurl }}/plugins/comments/comments_2.0).
+For more information on the other Comments 2.0 configuration options, see the [docs]({{ site.baseurl }}/plugins/comments/comments_2.0).

 [Demo coming soon!]